NharnahQwami/nft-commerce/README.md

 ## Features

 - User and guest checkout capabilities.
-- Setting up the templates and data structure in the first two modules.
-- Adding user checkout flow with payment integration.
+- Adding user checkout flow with crypto payment integration.
 - After complete basic checkout with a logged-in user.
 - Add in the ability for users to checkout as a guest using cookies.